How much is a tooth extraction?

 - Major dental.
 Major dental covers more complex procedures like surgical extractions.
 If your teeth aren't as healthy as they could be or you have ongoing problems, it’s worth looking at a more comprehensive cover.

-Below are some options from Finder partners that would cover a tooth extraction.
-All quotes are based on a single living in Sydney, NSW.
+Below are some options from Finder partners that would cover some of the costs of a tooth extraction.
+All quotes are based on a single person under 65 living in Sydney.

 How to recover from a tooth extraction